scipy-conference/scipy_proceedings/papers/andrew_fraser/andrew_fraser.rst

 .. class:: abstract

-   We describe our use of the Python ecosystem of scientific software to develop and explore techinques for estimating unknown functions and our uncertainty about them.
+   We describe our use of the Python ecosystem of scientific software to develop and explore techniques for estimating unknown functions and our uncertainty about them.
 Many physical processes can be represented by functions with known general behavior which however we cannot specify precisely.
 The `F_UNCLE` project develops theory and code for understanding the uncertainty about such functions given the constraints of both laws